-Keren is the capital of the Anseba province and the third largest city in Eritrea after Asmara and Massawa.
-It is a relaxed pretty town, famed for its quiet pace of life, colourful markets and ethnic diversity.
+Keren is the capital of the Anseba province and the third-largest city in Eritrea after Asmara and Massawa.
+It is a relaxed pretty town, famed for its quiet pace of life, colorful markets, and ethnic diversity.
 It forms the crossroads between several roads that branch out towards Nakfa, Agordat, and Asmara.
-The town rests in a bowl, the rim of which is formed by the formidable peaks of Lalemba, Ziban, Senkil, Felestaw, Itaber and Amba Mountains. things to see and do in Eritrea – Keren is visiting the famous Monday camel market.
+The town rests in a bowl, the rim of which is formed by the formidable peaks of Lalemba, Ziban, Senkil, Felestaw, Itaber, and Amba Mountains. things to see and do in Eritrea – Keren is visiting the famous Monday camel market.

 Massawa was an ancient port and remains the largest natural deep-water port on the Red Sea.
 If Asmara is an Italianate city, Massawa is Turko-Egyptian style, reflecting the periods of Ottoman and Egyptian rule from the 16th century to the late 19th century.
 The beautiful but ramshackle old town was damaged during the ‘Struggle’ but its coral block buildings still retain some of the former grandeur that makes this antique port appear like a miniature version of Zanzibar’s Stone Town.

 The site of Metara on the outskirts of Senafe covers about 10 hectares, and is known variously amongst locals as Balaw Calaw, King Kaleb’s remains, and the Gate of Axum.
 There are many ruins including the ancient obelisk dating to the 3rd century.
 The nearby town of Senafe is dominated by the huge rocks to the south.
 You can climb to the top of the largest of these and it is worth it for the views but you should ask someone to show you the easiest way, as it is not a simple climb.